JayOram/interactive-email-code/Readme.md

 ## 2. Full interactive elements
 The second type of file will be full interactive modules, with all the CSS and HTML needed to implement in your emails.

+<a href="https://github.com/JayOram/interactive-email-code/blob/main/click-to-reveal-EMAS22.html">Click to reveal</a> - Live coded at EMAS 2022